 Put Gardening Tools Away

-Many people choose to leave their gardening tools leaned up against a wall or lay in a pile on the ground, but when you have children running around, this isn’t the safest option.
-Kids like to mimic their parents, so, if they see these tools lay around, regardless of how big or dangerous they are, they might try to use them.
-Because of this, it’s important that you put these away somewhere safe, preferably in a shed or tool store that you can lock with a key.
+Many people choose to leave their gardening tools leaned up against a wall.
+Or they lay them in a pile on the ground.
+But when you have children running around, this isn’t the safest option.
+Kids like to mimic their parents.
+So if they see these tools lay around, regardless of how big or dangerous they are, they might try to use them.
+Because of this, it’s important that you put these away somewhere safe.
+Preferably you should put them in a shed or tool store that you can lock with a key.

 Make Water Features Safe

-Adding a water feature or two can really transform your garden, but with small children running around, most parents opt against having any at all.
+Adding a water feature or two can really transform your garden.
+But with small children running around, most parents opt against having any at all.
 Thankfully, you don’t have to miss out, as there are plenty of ways to make your water features safe.
-For example, with a pond, you could put a fence or gate around it or install a grid over the top to keep kids at a safe distance.
+For example, with a pond, you could put a fence or gate around it.
+Or you can install a grid over the top to keep kids at a safe distance.
 There are also a number of child-friendly water features you could fit, like bubble fountains.